Arizona Naturalists >>> Sycamore Gallery Flora >>> Juglandaceae >>> Juglans major

 RANGE: A very frequent associate of Arizona Sycamore in the riparian woodlands of Arizona.
 Found in mountainous areas at mid elevations from Arizona to Texas and south into Mexico.
 Nogales is the Spanish name for walnut.

 FRUIT: Fleshy husk over a hard-shelled nut.
-Husk is strongly aromatic.
+The husk is strongly aromatic and will stain skin black upon contacting the sap.

 FLOWERS: Separate male and female flowers on the same plant, born in spikes.
 Male spikes have many more flowers than the female spikes.